 Disclaimer: The information in all Jet Worldwide online content, including this post, is for general information only.

-• Most favoured nation duty rate
+• Most favour nation duty rate

 • Low value duty free threshold (de minimus value)